CommunistMountain/SquareCruiser/README.md

 Pros (all layouts):
 <ol>
 	<li>Non-human crew.</li>
-	<li>Short distance between Systems.</li>
+	<li>Short distance between systems.</li>
-	<li>Central Medbay/Clonebay, allowing crew to heal/revive and get back to stations fast.</li>
-	<li>All rooms except Medbay/Clonebay can be vented, which makes extinguishing fires, suffocating intruders and funneling intruders into the Medbay (A and B) easy.</li>
+	<li>All external rooms can be vented, which makes extinguishing fires and suffocating intruders easy.</li>
 </ol>

 Cons (all layouts):